Cooper B. Handy: 2000s–2010s

 In 2007, Handy met Salvadore McNamara on a MySpace page, and the pair quickly began a friendship, bonding over their shared love of music.
 At just 13 years old, the duo became a part of New England's DIY scene, releasing music under the project "Taxidermists".
 In 2009, while attending high school, Cooper Handy began a Facebook page called "lucy", the alias was constructed as a way to keep the project anonymous as there was not much of a music scene in Cape Cod at the time.

-By the early 2010s, Handy began collaborating with childhood friends in a local online rap collective known as Dark World, who initially gained notoriety through their unique YouTube videos and sound, notable members included DJ Lucas, Gods Wisdom and Morimoto.
+In 2010, Handy began collaborating with childhood friends and releasing material on Dark World Records, a local independent record label founded by rapper DJ Lucas.
+The label initially gained notoriety through their unique YouTube videos and sound, notable members included Gods Wisdom and Morimoto.
 Handy formed Club Casualties in 2013 alongside Nick Atkinson (aka Ghost), who had previously been a member of Dark World.
 In 2014, Handy began working as a dishwasher at Amherst College, and used his free time to record and publish his music, primarily through GarageBand under the name "LUCY".

 The duo released "392 - 2509:Walk This Way" in 2015, which became their first joint single and only music video as Club Casualties until the release of "Hits the Wall" in 2023.